Man charged in deadly West Memphis hit-and-run - NewsBreak

 MEMPHIS, Tenn. — Memphis police say a man was found dead in a burning vehicle in Southwest Memphis on Tuesday night.
 The horrific crime took place in the 3500 block of Silas near Weaver Road.
 Around 9:20 p.m.
 Memphis Police say a man was found dead, but it’s how they found his body that has […]

-MEMPHIS, Tenn.
-(WMC) - Memphis Police are investigating after a man was found dead in a burned car Tuesday night.
-MPD responded to a car fire on the 3500 block of Silas Road at 9:20 p.m.
-Police say after the Memphis Fire Department put out the flames, a 46-year-old man...
+MEMPHIS, Tenn. — A man is dead after a fire in Whitehaven.
+Memphis Police responded to a fire in the 3500 block of Silas on Jan.
+3 at approximately 9:20 p.m.
+A 46-year-old man was found inside a vehicle after Memphis firefighters put out the flames.
+The man was...

 Man shot and killed, one detained, Memphis police say

-Note: UPDATE: Three teens charged after officer-involved shooting at Collierville store COLLIERVILLE, Tenn. — Two people are in custody after an officer-involved shooting in Collierville Tuesday evening, state officials said.
-A police officer shot at a shoplifting suspect who allegedly drove toward the officer at a Collierville shopping center.
-No one was injured in the shooting […]